-This week was the opening of Genetec's Bistro in our Montreal headquarters.
+This week was the opening of the Genetec Bistro in our Montreal headquarters.
 It's a great new alternative for people like me who often rush to the nearest calorie intensive drive-thru between two meetings.
-And now, this easily accessible option becomes the healthy option.
+And now, this easily accessible option becomes a healthy option.

 Don't worry, this is not a blog about healthy eating behaviors but about the software our custom integration team developed to avoid having a cashier sitting at checkout.